POWERING WORKPLACE PERFORMANCE

 So what is the 70:20:10 model, why are organisations adopting it and how can it help high-performance employees?

-Organisations describe the 70:20:10 model in a variety of ways, but essentially It’s a strategic workplace learning framework that can be used to boost staff effectiveness by supporting the three types of learning: experiential (70), social (20), and formal (10).
+Organisations describe the 70:20:10 model in a variety of ways.
+Essentially, it’s a strategic workplace learning framework that can be used to boost staff effectiveness by supporting the three types of learning: experiential (comprising 70% of the learning), social (20% of the learning), and formal (10% of the learning).
 The 70:20:10 model is also known as performance-oriented learning that happens on the job.
-While traditional models of learning through formal programs might be most-effective in cases of skills deficits, performance problems or retraining, 70:20:10 focuses on learning in the context of the workplace, to make good employees even better.
+While traditional models of learning through formal programs might be most-effective in cases of skills deficits, performance problems or retraining, the 70:20:10 model focuses on learning in the context of the workplace.
+Ultimately, it aims to make good employees even better.

-The ratios are not set in stone.
+The ratios within the 70:20:10 model are not set in stone.
 Rather, they act as a general guide for each type of learning, and these numbers can vary significantly from enterprise to enterprise.
-Indeed, in some organisations have experienced the ratio as closer to 40% on the job, 30% coaching and mentoring, and 30% formal training, and others have observed it as 50%, 30%, and 20%.
+Indeed, some organisations have experienced the ratio as closer to 40% on the job, 30% coaching and mentoring, and 30% formal training, and others have observed it as 50%, 30%, and 20%.

 Experiential learning can be described as informal, on-the-job learning.
 Employees are learning and practising while doing the job, in the absence of a formal program.